Who Can Obtain a Card?

-New cardholders, excluding State of Indiana employees, may borrow 1 item until they are in good standing.
+New and reinstated cardholders, excluding State of Indiana employees, may borrow 1 item until they are in good standing.
 (Patrons in good standing are those that have had their library card for a period of at least two weeks, have returned their first check-out, have no overdue books, and owe no fines or fees.)
-Once new cardholders are in good standing, they may borrow up to 15 items at one time.
+Once new and reinstated cardholders are in good standing, they may borrow up to 15 items at one time.
 State of Indiana employees may borrow up to 15 items at one time.
 No more than 6 magazines or other serials may be borrowed at one time.

 Indiana residents living in an area not served by a public library district may mail or telephone a request for materials.
 Call (317) 232-3675 for assistance.

 - Materials can be borrowed from the State Library through one of the following methods: